 There are two basic categories of twins: Identical (or monozygotic) and Fraternal (or dizygotic).
 There are many reasons why it's important to determine twintype, but it's not always an obvious determination.
 Sometimes, asking a few simple questions can help parents evaluate their twins' zygosity and come to a conclusion as to whether they are identical or fraternal.
+While some twins can be identified immediately, others may not be determined for months or years.

 - Are the twins males, females, or one of each?
 Monozygotic twins are always the same gender, except in rare cases where a chromosomal disorder is present.
 It can safely be assumed that boy/girl twins are dizygotic or fraternal.
+(Find out why.)

 - Do the twins have the same bloodtype?
 Knowing your multiples' blood type can help determine zygosity.
 Monozygotic (identical) twins will have the same bloodtype.
 Dizygotic (fraternal) twins may have the same bloodtype, or they may have different types.
 Therefore, it may be concluded that twins with differing bloodtypes are dizygotic, or fraternal.